EdAlegrid/m2m-quicktour/README.md

 ```
 <br>

-Check the [m2m-browser-client-demo](https://github.com/EdAlegrid/m2m-browser-client-demo) for a complete web application using a browser client.
+Check the [m2m-browser-client-demo](https://github.com/EdAlegrid/m2m-browser-client-demo) for a complete web application tutorial using a browser client.

 <br>